 \section{Simulations}

-In this work, we use the COpernicus complexio LOw Resolution (COLOR) simulation, which is the parent box of COpernicus COmplexio (COCO), a DM-only zoom-in \Nbody{} simulation carried out at higher resolution \citep{Hellwing2016, Bose2016}.
+In this work, we use the COpernicus complexio LOw Resolution (COLOR) simulation, which is the parent box of COpernicus COmplexio (COCO), a DM-only zoom-in \Nbody{} simulation carried out at higher resolution \citep{Bose2016, Hellwing2016}.
 As we aim to extend the analysis of \citetalias{Hellwing2021} into a smaller mass regime, using the COCO CDM simulation would be a natural choice given its superb resolution.

 However, as COCO is a zoom-in simulation its high-resolution volume is quite small.
-This restricts the size of the statistical sample that can be achieved in each cosmic web environment; especially so within void environments, which dominate the volume fraction of the cosmic web.
+This restricts the size of the statistical sample that can be achieved in each cosmic web environment, especially so within void environments, which dominate the volume fraction of the cosmic web.
 To remedy this we choose an unusual trade-off, namely, we use the simulation with a larger volume to obtain better statistics, rather than the higher-resolution simulation that would provide better accuracy.
 The volume of the COLOR simulation is $14$ times larger than COCO, which significantly improves our ability to study the subhalo populations.

 COLOR follows the evolution of ${\sim}4.25$~billion particles~$\left(1620^3\right)$, each with mass, $m_{\rm p} = \Msun[{6.19 \times 10^6}]$, in a periodic box with a side length of $L=\Mpc[70.4]$, encompassing a total volume of $3.5 \times 10^5 h^{-3} {\rm Mpc}^{3}$.
-COLOR assumes cosmological parameters obtained from the 7-year \textit{Wilkinson Microwave Anisotropy Probe} (\textit{WMAP}-7) data \citep{2009ApJS..180..330K}: $\Omegaup_{\rm m} = 0.272, \Omegaup_{\Lambdaup}$ = 0.728, $\Omegaup_{\rm b}$ = 0.04455, \textit{h} = 0.704, $\sigma_8$ = 0.81 and $n_{\rm s} = 0.967$.
+COLOR assumes cosmological parameters obtained from the 7-year Wilkinson Microwave Anisotropy Probe (WMAP-7) data \citep{2011ApJS..192...18K}: $\Omegaup_{\rm m} = 0.272, \Omegaup_{\Lambdaup}$ = 0.728, $\Omegaup_{\rm b}$ = 0.04455, \textit{h} = 0.704, $\sigma_8$ = 0.81 and $n_{\rm s} = 0.967$.

-DM halos were identified using the Friends-of-Friends~(FOF) algorithm with a linking length of $b = 0.2$ times the mean inter-particle separation \citep{Davis1985}.
-For the purposes of this paper, only halos massive enough to host a resolved subhalo population are useful.
+DM haloes were identified using the Friends-of-Friends~(FOF) algorithm with a linking length of $b = 0.2$ times the mean inter-particle separation \citep{Davis1985}.
+For the purposes of this paper, only haloes massive enough to host a resolved subhalo population are useful.
 Therefore, for our initial analysis, we consider only the FOF groups with at least $10^3$ particles, which imposes an effective mass threshold of $M_{\rm FOF}\gtrsim \Msun[10^9]$.